DaveBackus/Data_Bootcamp_Book/pandas-input.md

 Chase     4   3  4.3  1.333333   7.3
 Spencer   5   6  7.8  0.833333  13.8
 ```
 with `name` now used as the index.

-The assignment back to `df` keeps what we've done in `df`.
-Without it, `df` would remain unchanged with a counter as its index.
+We did something else here that's important:  We assigned the result back to `df`.
+That keeps what we've done in the dataframe `df`.
+Without this, `df` would remain unchanged with a counter as its index.

-**Exercise.** Set the index as just described.
-Use the `.index` method to extract it and verify that `name` is, in fact, the index.
+**Exercise.** Set `name` as the index as just described.
+Use the `index` method to extract it and verify that `name` is, in fact, the index.

+**Exercise.**  Apply the `reset_index()` method to our new dataframe.
+What does it do?
+What is the index of the new dataframe?

 **Statistics.**  We can compute the mean, the standard deviation, and other statistics for all the variables at once with